muniboppana/vimondExerciseTest/README.md

-/**
-install node.js package from net. install dev tools like Webstrom or visual studio code from net. clone the project from github and import the project into dev tool https://github.com/muniboppana/vimondExerciseTest once imported and open the terminal. run the command as "npm install" in terminal. start the server command as "npm start". open the browser and then  hit the below url's for success response.
+#vimondExerciseTest

+The main purpose of the project to invoke get and post services by using node js and return data based on the input given by user.

+Dev env Setup
+install node js package.
+install Webstorm IDE or Visual studio. clone the project from GitHub.
+Below is the url. https://github.com/muniboppana/vimondExerciseTest once imported the project into IDE and open the Terminal.

+Build and Execution on Terminal
+Enter  "npm install"
+Enter  "npm start"
+Open the browser and then hit below url's.

 1) http://localhost:8040/ping
 2) http://localhost:8040/version